top of page

 WorkCover Notice of Assessment (NOA) Explained

 If you have been injured at work in Queensland, you may eventually receive a Notice of Assessment (NOA) from WorkCover Queensland.
 For many injured workers in Townsville and across North Queensland, this document represents a critical turning point in their compensation claim.
 The decision you make after receiving a Notice of Assessment can significantly impact your future entitlements — particularly your ability to pursue a common law damages claim.
-Below, our experienced T
+Below, our experienced To

 Who Is at Fault After a Car Accident in Queensland?